UTDallasEPICS/Wellness-Center-Older-Adults/README.md

 # UTDesign EPICS Wellness Center for Older Adults Repository

-This project is the template used for all EPICS CS projects.
+This project is based off the template used for all EPICS CS projects.
 The core technologies used are:

 - [Next.js](https://nextjs.org): A full stack web development framework
 - [Prisma](https://prisma.io): A database ORM used to connect Next.js to a database